Stochastic resetting prevails over sharp restart for broad target distributions

-Here $Z = \int_0^\infty {\rm d}R\, S_d(R)\, f^2(R)$ is the normalization constant chosen, for convenience, so that $\int_0^\infty {\rm d}R \;S_d(R)\, P_T^*(R)=1$ where $S_{d}(R)= \frac{2 \pi^{d/2}}{\Gamma(d/2)} R^{d-1}$.
-As noted above, the target distribution is symmetric about the origin and there is no angular dependence.
-In Eq. \eqref{PT_f}, $Q_0(R,t)$ is the survival probability for free diffusion, in the absence of resetting, commencing at a point at distance $R$ from an absorbing target.
-The conjugate target distribution Eq. \eqref{PT} is that which renders a particular waiting time distribution optimal, in the sense that $\psi(t)$ extremizes the MFPT averaged over this target distribution.
+Here $Z = \int_0^\infty {\rm d}R\, f^2(R)$ is the normalization constant. {\black The utility of the formula contained in Eqs. (\ref{PT}, \ref{PT_f}) is that one simply evaluates the integral \eqref{PT_f} for any given waiting time distribution $\psi(t)$ to obtain the conjugate target distribution.} In Eq. \eqref{PT_f}, $Q_0(R,t)$ is the survival probability for free diffusion, in the absence of resetting, commencing at distance $R$ from an absorbing target.
+In $1d$, it is well known that

-The significance of the result manifested in Eqs. \eqref{PT}, \eqref{PT_f} is that it furnishes a relation between a resetting protocol, characterized by a waiting time distribution, and its optimal target distribution.
-This relation will allow an informed choice of resetting protocol suitable for a given problem where one has a knowledge of $P_T(R)$.
+where $D$ is the diffusion constant \cite{Redner,BMS13}. {\black In the following we evaluate \eqref{PT_f} for three important waiting time distributions: Poissonian, delta function (sharp restart) and power law. }

+We first check that Eq. \eqref{PT}, the conjugate target distribution to an arbitrary $\psi(t)$ for one-dimensional free diffusion with resetting, is a proper distribution.
+Clearly it is positive and {\black it can be shown \cite{ER24-SM} that the normalization $Z$ in Eq.~\eqref{PT} is finite if $\psi(t)$ decays faster than $t^{-5/4}$ for large $t$, i.e. $\langle t^{1/4} \rangle =\int_0^\infty {\rm d}t\, \psi(t) t^{1/4}$ is finite.}

+We now consider some particular choices of $\psi(t)$ and evaluate $P_T^*(R)$ in $d=1$ from Eq. \eqref{PT}.
+First we take the case of Poissonian resetting $\psi(t) = r {\rm e}^{-rt}$ and find the conjugate target distribution to be, from (\ref{PT},\ref{PT_f})

+which itself is an exponential distribution.
+With these choices of $\psi(t)$ and $P_T^*(R)$ one finds from Eq.~\eqref{Tav} that $\overline{ \langle T_r \rangle} = 1/r$, which is finite for $r>0$. {\black Equation \eqref{PTp} previously appeared in \cite{KGN15}, where a Laplace target distribution was proposed on information theoretic grounds and the MFPT was optimized for Poissonian resetting.
+Our result goes further to show that for a Laplace target distribution, Poissonian resetting is optimal out of all resetting strategies.}

+Next, we consider sharp restart where $\psi(t) = \delta(t-\tau)$ and $\tau$ is the deterministic reset period.
+The conjugate target distribution from Eq. (\ref{PT},\ref{PT_f}) is